Ankle Injuries: When Is It Time to Call the Doctor?

-Your son or daughter comes home from a game, practice or the playground and is limping and complaining about ankle pain.
-Could something be sprained, strained or – even worse – broken?
+Your child comes home from a game, practice or the playground and is limping and complaining about ankle pain.
+Could something be sprained, strained or —even worse — broken?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 It’s very possible.
-After about age 6, these injuries become much more likely as children start playing sports and becoming more active.
+After about age six, these injuries become much more likely as children start playing sports and becoming more active.

-Playing sports such as soccer or basketball — even just jumping off a moving swing at the playground — can cause an ankle sprain or fracture, while constant use of certain muscles can cause painful strains.
+Playing sports such as soccer or basketball — even just jumping off a moving swing at the playground — can cause an ankle sprain or fracture.
+And constant use of certain muscles can cause painful strains.
+So how do you tell the difference between a strain, sprain or a fracture?

 “Unless you know anatomy, it’s usually difficult to differentiate between a sprain, strain and fracture,” Dr. Davis says.
 “It’s more important for parents to know how urgently an injury needs physician attention, if at all.”